PoomSmart/Front-HDR/README.md

 Enable HDR Capture in Front-Facing Camera.

-Requires HDR-capable iDevices (except for iPhone 5s) running
+Requires HDR-capable iDevices (no need for iPhone 5s or newer) running

 iOS 6+
 - iPhone 4S